Zooeeyy/Image-Processing-of-Trypophobia-/README.md

 # Goals
   - Create a deep learning model use EfficientNet-B0 architecture for detecting [trypophobia triggers](https://en.wikipedia.org/wiki/Trypophobia) suitable for running on CPU.
+  - The accuracy was improved from 94% to 96%, resulting in a more accurate outcome.